amatrenin/MovieDB/README.md

 <br><b>Firebase</b></br>
 <li>Authentication lets you add an end-to-end identity solution to your app for easy user authentication, sign-in, and onboarding in just a few lines.</li>
 </ui>

+<br><b>Room</b></br>
+<li>The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
+In particular, Room provides the following benefits:</li>

+<li>Compile-time verification of SQL queries.</li>
+<li>Convenience annotations that minimize repetitive and error-prone boilerplate code.</li>
+<li>Streamlined database migration paths.</li>

+<br><b>Unit test</b></br>

+<li>Local tests enable you to evaluate your app's logic more quickly.
+However, not being able to interact with the Android framework creates a limitation in the types of tests you can run.</li>

+<li>A unit test verifies the behavior of a small section of code, the unit under test.
+It does so by executing that code and checking the result.</li>

+<li>Unit tests are usually simple but their setup can be problematic when the unit under test is not designed with testability in mind.</li>

+<br><b>Paging</b></br>
+<li>The Paging Library helps you load and display small chunks of data at a time.
+Loading partial data on demand reduces usage of network bandwidth and system resources.</li>